-Thanksgiving is approaching, which means in the near future, your brain will be occupied by all things turkey.
-With the help of Google and the Butterball Talk-Line (1-800-BUTTERBALL), we’ve compiled the most common turkey cooking questions that are asked, and answered them to get you confident and ready to tackle your Thanksgiving meal.
+The holidays are approaching, which means in the near future, your brain will be occupied by all things turkey.
+With the help of Google and the Butterball Talk-Line (1-800-BUTTERBALL), we’ve compiled the most common turkey cooking questions that are asked, and answered them to get you confident and ready to tackle your holiday meal.

 What is the perfect amount of turkey to buy?

 Andrea Balitewicz, a Talk-Line consultant, recommends buying 680 g (1.5 lb) per person for generous servings and leftovers.
 So if you’re serving 8 people, about 5.5 kg (12 lb).
 For smaller portions, 454 g (1 lb) per person should be sufficient (3.6 kg / 8 lb).
 If roasting for a very large gathering, consider roasting two smaller turkeys rather than one large one, as larger turkeys tend to dry out during the longer roasting time.

 This question is so common that Butterball Canada has declared October 7 National Thaw Day—the day to start thawing a 5.5 kg (12 lb) or larger frozen turkey ahead of Thanksgiving.
 Thaw Day can be flexible–it’s generally one week before your holiday meal, but if you plan on having your meal prior to the holidays, work backwards from there.

 Refrigerator Thawing: The easiest way to thaw turkey is in the refrigerator on the bottom shelf.
 Place it, breast-side up, on a tray with sides (to collect any raw juices).
 It takes about 24 hours to thaw every 1.8 kg (4 lb) of turkey.
 Once thawed, the turkey can be refrigerated for an additional 4 days before roasting.